• Skip to primary navigation

 • Brown sugar: any kind of brown sugar can be used.

-• Rock sugar: strongly recommended for the most authentic flavour.
+• Rock sugar: strongly recommended for the most authentic flavor.
 Rock sugar is less sweet than granulated sugar, making it an ideal sweetener for drinks.
 It can be found in most Asian supermarkets.
-If you cannot find it, it can be replaced with granulated sugar, but in lower quantities.
+If you cannot find it, it can be replaced with granulated sugar, but add less by a ¼.

 • Tapioca pearls: brown sugar boba pearls work best.
 I recommend using 5-minute Wu Fu Yuan brown sugar tapioca pearls because they're quick and easy to make.